denissys/adr-ecommerce-architecture-decisions/ADR-001: Choice Between SaaS and Custom Components for E-Commerce Platform Architecture.md

 **Consequences:**
 - Customization and localization capabilities.
-- Strong security and compliance measures.
+- Strong security and compliance measures for both SaaS and custom components.
 - Effective integration with CI/CD processes.
-- Scalability and performance optimization.
+- Scalability and performance optimization for both options.
 - Cost-effective architecture.
 - Maintenance and updates as per best practices.
 - Defined SLA metrics to ensure system availability.